-To honor Siyanda, and the critical and creative spirit of his work, we have initiated the Siyanda Ndlovu Memorial Lecture, to be given by a recently graduated PhD student at the beginning of our annual graduate conference, ‘to think is to experiment.'
+To honour Siyanda, and the critical and creative spirit of his work, we have initiated the Siyanda Ndlovu Memorial Lecture, to be given by a recently graduated PhD student at the beginning of our annual graduate conference, ‘to think is to experiment.'

 Dr Marvelle Brown, Identifying through illness narratives, the power of pastors in parishioners decision-making in accepting cancer treatment